celery/celery/docs/django/first-steps-with-django.rst

 Using the Django ORM/Cache as a result backend.
 -----------------------------------------------

+If you want to store task results in the Django database then you still need to install the ``django-celery`` library for that (alternatively you can use the SQLAlchemy result backend).

-The ``django-celery`` library defines result backends that uses the Django ORM and Django Cache frameworks.
+The ``django-celery`` library implements result backends using the Django ORM and the Django Cache frameworks.

-To use this with your project you need to follow these four steps:
+To use this extension in your project you need to follow these four steps:

 1. Install the ``django-celery`` library: